-Knights of Columbus Free Throw Contest: April 9th, 2022, at GI Central Catholic HS
+Knights of Columbus Free Throw Contest: April 15th, 2023, at GI Central Catholic HS

 The Knights of Columbus Free Throw Contest is a tried and proven program to involve our youth and families in the Knights of Columbus.
 Make sure to start your preparations for this event early enough to ensure that you can contact youth prior to the Christmas holiday by placing posters and fliers in the schools.
 Just like the Knights of Columbus Soccer Challenge, the Knights of Columbus Free Throw Contest is open to boys and girls ages 9 to 14 (this is based on their age on January 1).
 The competition is also open to youth both in Catholic schools and public schools.
 The contest is again divided into four levels: Council, District, Regional, and State.
-State winners will be submitted to the Supreme office for consideration in the international competition.
+State winners will be submitted to the Supreme office for consideration in the International competition.

 Council level competitions should be held during January and the District competition should be held during the early part of February.
 Regional competitions should be scheduled for the later part of February or the early part of March.
-The State competition is on April 9, 2022, All of the information that you need to run your event can be found online.
-Knights of Columbus Free Throw Contest Kit and program guide sheets and can be ordered along with additional program material via Officers Online.
-This kit will be provided to your council free of charge.
+The State competition is scheduled for April 15.
+Knights of Columbus Free Throw Contest Kits and program guide sheets can be ordered at Officers Online.
+This kit can be ordered by your Grand Knight, Deputy Grand Knight, Council Youth Director, or your Council Knights of Columbus Soccer Challenge Chairman, and will be provided to your council free of charge.